Ostoja Mijailović: Political career

 Mijailović was a member of New Serbia from 2000 to 2015.
 He served on the Čačak city council (i.e., the executive branch of the municipal government) with responsibility for small and medium-sized businesses and was at one time a prominent ally of mayor Vojislav Ilić, the brother of New Serbia leader Velimir Ilić.
 He left New Serbia to join the Progressive Party in 2015, choosing in the process to resign his seat on council on the grounds that he had been an appointee of his former party.

 He received the 116th position on the Progressive Party's Aleksandar Vučić – Serbia Is Winning list in the 2016 Serbian parliamentary election and was elected when the list won a majority victory with 131 out of 250 mandates.
-He is currently a deputy member of the parliamentary committee on the [Serbian] diaspora and Serbs in the region; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; and a member of the parliamentary friendship groups with Austria, China, Croatia, Cuba, Germany, Italy, Macedonia, Montenegro, Russia, Slovenia, Spain, and the United Kingdom.
+He is currently a deputy member of the parliamentary committee on the [Serbian] diaspora and Serbs in the region; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; and a member of the parliamentary friendship groups with Austria, China, Croatia, Cuba, Germany, Italy, North Macedonia, Montenegro, Russia, Slovenia, Spain, and the United Kingdom.